Holly-Horwood/keto_pantry/README.md

 - Used to add style to the web page.

 **Bootstrap**
 - Bootstrap was mainly used for positioning with its grid system to position containers.
-The card deck component was used to house each recipe.
+The card deck component was used to house each ingredient.
 Bootstrap was also used to create buttons, dropdowns and navbar.

 **Javascript**
-- Used for integrating with Stripe
+- Used for integration with Stripe

 **JQuery**
 - Used for the navbar colour change on scroll.